 Note that you can’t tweak the booking dates or hotels later; only cancel in entirety (for a full refund).

-I travelled to South Africa in December 2016 and booked three nights at the Holiday Inn Sandton in Johannesburg as it was on the PointBreaks list for that quarter (and is again this quarter).
+I travelled to South Africa in December 2016 and booked three nights at the Holiday Inn Sandton in Johannesburg as it was on the PointBreaks list for that quarter.

 Holiday Inn Sandton, Johannesburg